Frequently Asked Questions About Our MP3 Download Titles

 There was probably a temporary internet interruption during the download process which prevented the complete file from downloading.
 Simply delete the corrupted file and try again by clicking on the download link provided in your email receipt.
 You may want to wait a few minutes, or reboot your computer, before attempting to download again, to give the system time to stabilize.
 You can download the file as many times as you need to for up to 90 days, in order to get a complete copy.

 If you have tried several times and are unable to download your files, you probably have a firewall or security setting which is blocking the download.
 You may need to temporarily disable the firewall or change the security settings in order to download your files.
+If you are at work, or using a work VPN, you many need to try this on your home computer or log out of the VPN then try again.

 10. I burned CDs, but they won’t play in my CD player or another computer.